era/malleable-checker/README.md

 ## About

 The main idea of the service is to allow users to write their own scripts to assert assumptions about their database.
-The user defines datasets (queries that will fetch data into the database), and run assertions on it.
-If they fail, a message is send to a queue and the user can write custom consumers of it in order to: page people, send message to slack, and so on.
+The user defines datasets (queries that will fetch data from the database), and run assertions on it.
+If the assertions fail, a message is send to a queue (e.g. rabbitmq).

 The Rust version uses WebAssembly to isolate the user script from the system.